-Timely meetings were arranged to guide students about the role of college teachers, school teachers and the teacher-trainees during the internship programme.
+Students were taught about the roles of college teachers, school teachers, and teacher-trainees in the internship program at regularly scheduled meetings.

 Students performance was assessed through assessment activities prescribed at the university level.
-Timely lesson feedback was provided in the form of the Google Forms.
+Timely lesson feedback was provided in the form of the Google Forms, checklist and oral feedback.
 Other assignments were evaluated using Google Classroom platform.
 Apart from this, students were evaluated on participation in other activities done in internship programmes asked by the schools.

-The schools selected were diverse in terms of their student population such as Girls, Boys and C-educational schools.
+The schools selected were diverse in terms of their student population such as Girls, Boys and Co-educational schools.